 In odd numbered years, you will send in your renewal slip and money, and also enclose a current letter of good standing from the state in which you hold a credential.
 This letter of good standing should not be older than 30 days from the date we receive your renewal.
 As long as you meet the educational requirements in your credentialing state, the NC Appraisal Board will renew your status in NC upon receipt of proper payment of the renewal fee.

 6. I will be moving to NC.
 What type of continuing education requirements will I now have to meet?

 Once you move to NC, you will have to comply with our continuing education requirements.
 NC has a two-year continuing education cycle that begins and ends on the odd years.
-The current cycle began June 1, 2013 and will go through May 31, 2015 and so forth.
+The current cycle began June 1, 2017 and will go through May 31, 2019 and so forth.
 In order to renew in an even numbered year, you must have completed the 7-Hour National USPAP Update course for that even numbered year's edition of USPAP.
 You must complete the course by May 31 of that even numbered year.
 In order to renew in an odd numbered year, you must have completed the 7-Hour National USPAP Update course as stated above plus have an additional 21 hours of continuing education.
-No more than 14 hours may be taken online.
 You must complete the courses by May 31 of every odd numbered year.
 Note: please read our Board Rules and Laws (subchapter 57A section .0204) for complete details on continuing education.